NicolasThierion/synapse/README.md

 This configuration is passed down to each of your classes decorated with `@SynapseApi`, and to their respective methods decorated with `@GET`, `@POST`, `@PUT`, `@PATCH` or `@DELETE`, which in turn can override it.
 **SynapseApiConfig**:
 This is the configuration provided to a class decorated with `@SynapseApi`.
-It is pretty much the same as `SynapseConfig`, except it can configure a `path` that comes in addition to the `baseUrl`.
+It mostly inherits from `SynapseConfig`, except it can configure a `path` that comes in addition to the `baseUrl`.

 - **`path`**